Sage-Bionetworks/portalsDocs/articles/views.md

 ### Using Simple Search
-The file views are in Simple Search mode by default.
+Views are in `Simple Search` mode by default.
 You can filter out `Projects` or `Files` of interest by selecting what characteristics you like using the facet menu on the left.
 You can toggle between simple and advanced search using the `Show advanced search/Show simple search` link.

 <img id="image" src="/assets/images/fileViewFacetedSearch.png">